NicMortelliti/checklist-frontend/README.md

 $ npm install --legacy-peer-deps
 ```

-3. Finally, start the server on port 3001.
-TIP: Start the backend server first, this will force server.js to find the next open port, which will likely be 3001.
+3. Finally, start the server.
+TIP: This frontend looks for the backend on port 3000, so start the backend server first and ensure it is indeed running on port 3000.

 ```bash
 $ npm start